-ENVIRONMENTAL HAZARD: This product does not normally present a significant hazard to aquatic or terrestrial life in consumer quantities.
+ENVIRONMENTAL HAZARD: This product does not normally present a significant hazard to aquatic or terrestrial life.

-SYMPTOMS OF OVEREXPOSURE BY ROUTE OF EXPOSURE: The most significant route of occupational overexposure is contact with skin and eyes.
+SYMPTOMS OF OVEREXPOSURE BY ROUTE OF EXPOSURE:

+The most significant route of occupational overexposure is contact with skin and eyes.
 The symptoms of overexposure to this product are as follows:

-INHALATION: Vapors, mists, sprays, or dusts of this product can cause irritation to the respiratory tract.
-Dusts from this product can contain small amounts of crystalline Silica, a recognized carcinogen.
-Exposure to high concentrations of crystalline Silica can also cause silicosis.
+INHALATION: Dusts of this product can cause irritation to the respiratory tract.
+Dusts from this product can contain crystalline Silica, a recognized carcinogen.
+Exposure to high concentrations of Silica can also cause silicosis.

 CONTACT WITH SKIN or EYES: Contact can cause eye or skin irritation.
-Prolonged skin contact can result in dermatitis.
-SKIN ABSORPTION: No component of this product is reported to be absorbed through intact skin.
+Prolonged skin contact can result in dermatitis

-INGESTION: If the product is swallowed, irritation of the mouth, throat, and other tissues of the gastro-intestinal system can occur.
+INGESTION: If the product is swallowed, irritation of the mouth, throat, and other tissues of the gastro-intestinal system may occur.
 Ingestion of large amounts can cause irritation, pain, vomiting, and diarrhea.